Moto X (2nd gen.) vs Motorola Moto X full review

 So let's get to it: it's Moto X 2013 vs Moto X 2014.
 Deal with it.
 And for more on the new Moto X, see: Motorola Moto X (2nd generation) hands-on review: the new flagship Android smartphone you can personalise.

 Moto X 2013 vs Moto X 2014: UK price, UK availability

 The short version is: the 2014 version of the Motorola Moto X should be available soon.
 The long answer is that Motorola gave us a release date of 7 October for the black resin model and 15 October for the black leather alternative.
 So if you are on the look out for a Moto X 2014 flavour you need look for only a short while longer, if at all.
 It is available from various online stores.

 Somewhat confusingly, so is the original, although not in many places.
 It has been discontinued after all.
 I guess some stores have remaining stock to sell.
 To make sure you get the right model, if it is the 2014 Moto X you desire search for the model number XT1092 (the Amazon ASIN is B00NBU1N2A).
-See also: price, specs, release date and features of the new Motorola Moto X.

 The Motorola Moto X will cost £419.99 for the 16GB model and £459.99 for 32GB in the UK.
 Moto Maker is also finally making its way to the UK with the new Moto X, which allows you to have a custom-designed case with a leather, wood or plastic rear, as well as choose various software options.
 Prices for the leather- and wood versions start from £439.99 and £459.99 respectively.

 Looking around the cleaner corners of the web you can pick up a 2013 Moto X for around £250.
 Here is a review of that phone: Motorola Moto X review: Smartphone can't keep up with flagship rivals.

 Moto X 2013 vs Moto X 2014: specs and components